 Another potential oversight issue for Congress concerns the potential impact on required numbers of FFG(X)s of a possible change in the Navy's surface force architecture.
 As mentioned earlier, Navy officials have stated that the new Force Structure Assessment (FSA) being conducted by the Navy may shift the Navy to a new fleet architecture that will include, among other thing, a larger proportion of small surface combatants-and, by implication, a smaller proportion of large surface combatants (i.e., cruisers and destroyers).
 A change in the required number of FFG(X)s could influence perspectives on the annual procurement rate for the program and the number of shipyards used to build the ships.
-A January 15, 2019, press report states:
+A January 15, 2019, press report states multiple facilities in the Puget Sound area and in Portland, OR.
+Vigor's work for the Navy in recent years has centered on the overhaul and repair of existing Navy ships, although it also builds ships for other customers.